Bristy1210/openvino_build_deploy/README.md

 [![Apache License Version 2.0](https://img.shields.io/badge/license-Apache_2.0-green.svg)](https://github.com/openvinotoolkit/openvino_build_deploy/blob/master/LICENSE.txt)

 Welcome to the **Build and Deploy AI Solutions** repository!
-This repository contains pre-built components and code samples designed to accelerate the development and deployment of **production-grade AI** applications across various industries, including retail, healthcare, gaming, manufacturing, and more.
-With the OpenVINO™ Toolkit from Intel, you can enhance the capabilities of both Intel and non-Intel hardware to meet your specific needs.
+This project provides pre-built components and code samples designed to speed up the development and deployment of production-grade AI applications in a variety of industries — including retail, healthcare, gaming, and manufacturing.

 > Material and dependencies are self-contained, so you can get started building easily.